Alternatives to Bankruptcy in Buffalo

 For some, it may be difficult to fully comprehend the psychology of debt

 and how it can have power over virtually every aspect of a person's

 life until they live it.
-At Christopher D. Smith & Associates, we
+At Smith & Messina LLP, we

 want you to know that we understand what you are going through, we have

 heard every horror story under the sun and we have the knowledge, tools

 and resources to help you dig out.

 As a Buffalo bankruptcy lawyer with a passion for helping people not just

 find any solution, but THE RIGHT SOLUTIONS, Attorney Smith is available